ApplePy/foot-patrol/src/backend/README.md

 `services/` contains services that the API server relies on, along with relevant interface files.
 Files of note:

 * `mysql-service.ts` supports connecting to MySQL database.
+* `sql-requests-manager.ts` supports using the MySQL database to get/store/update Foot Patrol travel requests.

+`models/` contains the data objects that the API server uses when communicating with other components.

+`interfaces/` contains all the interfaces used in the backend project.

 `test/` contains the testing suite.
 In particular, it contains `fake-sql.ts` that abstracts away the need for a running MySQL database during testing, and allows custom responses